WorkingC/artix-dinit-cinnamon-reference/grub.md

 # GRUB
 A quick reference on setting up GRUB for multi-boot, multiple kernels, and cleaning up themes.

-Remember, in all instances of using nano, you can use a GUI application too, but you must be sudo.
+Remember, in all instances of using nano, you can use a GUI application instead, but you must be sudo.
 ## Get GRUB to see other operating systems.
 (For Multi-boot)
 Open up the terminal.
 ```